 Keep in mind that the employer or retirement coverage isn’t considered creditable.
 You may need to enroll in Medicare to continue the group or retirement plan.

-If you delay your Medicare benefits, you’ll have a Special Enrollment Period that will last eight months from when you leave or lose your group coverage.
+If you delay your Medicare benefits, you’ll have a Special Enrollment Period lasting eight months from when you leave or lose your group coverage.

 Group coverage vs. Medicare Advantage plans